ZhouChuanyou/manifem/README.md

 ManiFEM has been designed with the goal of coping with very general meshes, in particular meshes on Riemannian manifolds, even manifolds which cannot be embedded in R^3, like the torus R^2/Z^2.
 Also, ManiFEM has been written with the goal of being conceptually clear and easy to read.
+We hope it will prove particularly useful for people who want a fine control over the mesh, e.g. for implementing their own meshing or remeshing algorithms.

 ManiFEM is written in C++ and uses the Standard Template Library (STL).
 It uses [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) for storing matrices and solving systems of linear equations.